 - Maltkiln would offer a variety of workspaces specifically designed for small businesses, supporting local economic growth.

-- Oakgate have been working closely with Johnson’s of Whixley, who would like to expand and modernise their business by relocating locally.
-This would protect the long-term future of the nursery and keep jobs in the local area.
+- Oakgate have been working closely with Johnsons of Whixley, who have expressed a wish to expand and modernise their business by relocating locally.
+Our proposals provide flexibility in whether Johnsons might relocate and would allow them to remain in the event that a suitable relocation site is not found.
+This strategy protects the long-term future of the nursery to keep jobs in the local area.

 Protecting existing communities

-- Importantly Maltkiln Village would not ‘coalesce’ with existing settlements and can be delivered without placing strain on existing community facilities.
-Maltkiln Village will be compact – the whole of the development is within 2km distance of Cattal station.
+- Importantly, Maltkiln Village would not ‘coalesce’ with existing settlements and can be delivered without placing strain on existing community facilities.
+Maltkiln Village wraps around its new village centre and the whole of the development is within 2km distance of Cattal station.

 - Maltkiln offers a genuine opportunity for local involvement in the actual design of the new settlement to create a distinct new village that appeals to all ages.